Aargauer Kunsthaus

+History

+The art museum started after the founding of the Aargau Art Association.
+The aim was primarily to organize exhibitions and support young, local artists through purchases.
+In 1861 the Art Association held the first "Swiss Art Exhibition" in the former post office (on the site of today's Art House).

 About

 Works in the museum art collection include Alberto Giacometti, Jean Tinguely, Richard Long, and Fischli/Weiss.

 The original building was built between 1956 and 1959 by local architects Loepfe Hänni and Hänngli.
 In 2003, a new building extension was added to the museum.
-The architecture firm Herzog & de Meuron–designed the new building.
+The architecture firm Herzog & de Meuron designed the new building.

-Since 1 July 2020, art historian Katharina Ammann has served as the Director of Aargauer Kunsthaus.
+Since 1 July 2020, art historian Katharina Ammann has served as the director of Aargauer Kunsthaus.